betheriault/ProjectOne_ToDo/README.md

 # Things to Work On:

-- Add 'Remove' functionality
+- Fix 'Return' function to actually work
-- Optimize (Maybe start list not at '0')
+- Fully test RemoveItem function